MichaelCurrin/code-cookbook/recipes/ci-cd/github-actions/triggers.md

 Options for the `on` field to trigger deploys.

 Note that in general if you have test, lint and build steps, you probably want to run them on all pushes and PRs.
 If there is anything related to a deploy, you probably only want to run against the master branch.
+Also you will only want to run the deploy against `master` - if you run it against `master` and also `gh-pages`, you'll have issues.

 ## Resources